 Recognizing this kind of print is one of the beginning stages of literacy development.
 The letters, numbers, shapes, and colors found in logos for products and stores such as McDonald’s, Wal-Mart, Coke, and Campbell’s soup all provide opportunities for emerging readers to interact with print and the written word in their own environment.

-Using this type of print in the classroom is very meaningful to young children.
-The logos and signs they see in their daily lives hold great meaning for them.
-How many times have you driven by a McDonald’s restaurant with your child in the car and he has shouted “Look!
+How many times have you driven by a McDonald’s restaurant with your child in the car and they’ve shouted “Look!
 McDonald’s!”?
-Children get excited when they can “read” the print in their environment.
+Children get excited when they can “read” the print they see in the world around them.

 Environmental Print Class Book